HanishaChandrasekaran/Image-generator/README.md

 # Image-generator
-generating image by providing a prompt
+Generating image by providing a prompt
+Once u provide a prompt like "scenic mountain view" it will generate a image related to that.